mindsers/changelog-reader-action/README.md

 ### Inputs

 - `path`: The path the action can find the CHANGELOG.
 Optional.
 Defaults to `./CHANGELOG.md`.
+- `validation_depth`: Specifies how many entries to validate in the CHANGELOG.md file.
+Defaults to `0`.
 - `version`: The [exact version](https://semver.org) of the log entry you want to retreive or "Unreleased" for the unreleased entry.
 Optional.
 Defaults to the last version number.

 ### Outputs